antoineMoPa/anton-deployment/README.md

 If you have access to another development cluster, you could also change the context in deploy.sh to point to that.

-Currently, deply.sh sets the context to `docker-desktop` to reduce likelyhood that someone will accidentally deploy to a production cluster.
+Currently, deploy.sh sets the context to `docker-desktop` to reduce likelyhood that someone will accidentally deploy to a production cluster.

 # How to use